-There are 12 NRICH Mathematical resources connected to EY Shape, you may find related items under Early Years Foundation Stage.Broad Topics > Early Years Foundation Stage > EY Shape
+There are 14 NRICH Mathematical resources connected to Early years shape, you may find related items under Early years foundation stage.Broad Topics > Early years foundation stage > Early years shape

 Here are some examples of children's thinking following on from their exploration of the NRICH Paths activity.

 Children explore characteristics of shapes and use both everyday and mathematical language to describe them, talk about positions and solve problems